In a WhisperBack bug report, someone suggested to remove ekeyd from Tails

 Please remove ekeyd.
 It's unneccessary and its presence just increases the attack surface area of Tails.

-#5 Updated by sajolida about 3 years ago
+#5 Updated by sajolida over 3 years ago

 - Status changed from Rejected to Confirmed